 This fort was part of the third stage of protection for the city.
 Construction began in the early 1540’s and the final phase was completed in the early 1700’s.
 It was designed by an Italian builder and a Spanish stone cutter.
-The fort and church, as with most of the Spanish settlement, was build by slave labor by African and the Indigenous island dwellers.
+The fort and church, as with most of the Spanish settlement, was built by slave labor by African and the Indigenous island dwellers.

-The end of the 17th century brought constant attacks to the all the Antilles Islands.
+The end of the 17th century brought constant attacks to all the Antilles Islands.
 This fort was a bunker facing the mouth of the river Ozama thus giving it an excellent view of the entry port.
 It was a very strategic location for the strength of the city of Santo Domingo.